mujarino/CS2_DMA_Radar/README.md

 # Is DMA Undetected?
 **VAC** - Unreal to detect on any firmware

-**EAC/GAMEGUADR/A-tier AC** - If SOME not default firmware - Unreal to detect
+**EAC/GAMEGUARD/any A-tier AC that startup after windows** - If SOME not default firmware - Unreal to detect

 **Faceit AC** - If good 1:1 firmware - 99% not detect